Joey-Falvo/Assigment-1/README.md

 Makers are parties that introduce liquidity to the marketplace while takers perform opposite actions.
 If you place a limit order to either buy or sell an asset, you are considered a maker, but if you execute a market order, then you are a taker.
 Note: Express trades will be charged a flat rate of 0.5% across all markets, regardless of trade direction (buying or selling).
 Fiat deposits and withdrawals also attract processing fees which vary depending on the amount transacted and the payment method used.

 There are two payment channels:

 •	Interac e-Transfer;

 •	Bank wire transfers.

 The former is ideal for transacting relatively small amounts (less than CAD 20,000), while the latter is appropriate for higher amounts.
 The platform charges a 1.5% commission fee on e-transfers for withdrawing and depositing money into and out of an account.
 With the bank wire transfer, it is cheaper to deposit funds into Bitbuy than it is to withdraw at 0.5% and 1%, respectively.

 ## Is Bitbuy Safe?

 Bitbuy maintains a solid security record since its launch in 2016.
 So far, the platform has not reported any major security incident, which has become a testament to its focus on providing secure crypto brokerage, trading, and wallet services.
 Below are some of the measures it has taken on the security front:

 •	Full regulation – the Ontario-based Bitbuy exchange fully complies with Canadian law, including KYC (know your customer) and AML (anti-money laundering) regulations.
 The platform is also fully registered to operate as a crypto asset marketplace and is registered with the FINTRAC as a money services business (MSB);

 •	Custody – Bitbuy allows its customers to store their assets on the platform and the exchange stores 95% of all customer funds in cold storage with multi-factor authentication.
 Additionally, institutional funds are held with a third party called BitGo for added security;

 •	Network security – online web servers are held with reputable service providers compliant with ISO, SOC, and FIPS 140-2 standards;

 •	Regular audits – Bitbuy has commissioned independent partners to conduct frequent security and financial audits to ensure that all systems are up to date and all suspicious transactions are reviewed objectively;

 •	Reputation – Bitbuy not only maintains a stellar security record owing to its relatively long stay in the marketplace but also inherits its reputation from its parent companies.
 First Ledger Corp. is a federally regulated entity, while WonderFi is a publicly-listed tech company on the NEO exchange.
-Notably on the Bitbuy strategic partners list are legendary Shark Tank investor Kevin O’Leary and FTX co-founder and CEO Sam Bankman-Fried.

 •	Multi-factor authentication (2FA) – the users also have a role to play in securing their accounts and the best way to do that on Bitbuy is to set up a secure password and enable second-factor authentication using either SMS and/or authenticator apps

 Bitbuy maintains an exhaustive section offering support services, including guides, tutorial articles, FAQs, and informative articles on cryptocurrencies.
 Additionally, the platform shares trading tips on its YouTube channel and other regular tidbits to its followers on social media.
 Here are some of the places where you can get help with Bitbuy:

 •	Facebook;
 •	Twitter:
 •	LinkedIn
 •	Instagram:
 •	YouTube;
 •	Support section.

 You can also correspond with the Bitbuy customer support staff through the contact form or write an email to support@bitbuy.ca or submit a support ticket through the support section.

-## Bitbuy pros and cons
+## Bitbuy Pros and Cons

 Pros
 •	Bitbuy has an intuitive user interface ideal for both beginners and experts;